-With enough funky, affordable properties in the heart of the Treaty City, even high heels or stiff trainers won’t kibosh an energetic itinerary for any member of an incoming entourage.
+With enough funky, affordable properties in the heart of the Treaty City, even high heels or stiff trainers won’t put a kibosh on an energetic itinerary for any member of an incoming entourage.

-For cutting edge chic and bold style, The George Boutique Hotel is bang central and The Old Quarter Townhouse has brand new digs close to the Milk Market.
-The Limerick City Hotel is beside one stop makeover hub, Bellissimo – while The Stand offers panoramic city views.
+For cutting edge chic and bold style, The George Hotel is bang central and The Old Quarter Townhouse has brand new digs close to the Milk Market.
+Limerick City Hotel is beside one stop makeover hub, Bellissimo – while Limerick Strand Hotel offers panoramic city views.